ducha-aiki/ransac-tutorial-2020-data/README.md

 ```
 plot_7scenes.m
 ```
-The inlier threshold is inst.conf.th.
+The inlier threshold is `inst.conf.th` and the ground truth is `GT`.

 This data was sourced from Microsoft RGB-D Dataset 7-Scenes: